A Partnership for Regional Invasive Species Management

 Virginia’s First Cooperative Weed Management Area

 Blue Ridge PRISM Inc is the first Cooperative Weed Management Area (CWMA) headquartered in Virginia.
-There are approximately 100 CWMAs in the U.S., mostly in the West.
-As with its western counterparts, Blue Ridge PRISM is a collaborative partnership between individuals and various private and public agencies, who work in a coordinated fashion over a wide geographical area to combat invasive species and to restore native habitats.
+There are approximately 100 CWMAs in the U.S., mostly in the western part of the country.
+As with its western counterparts, Blue Ridge PRISM is a collaborative partnership between individuals and various private and public agencies, who work in a coordinated fashion over a wide geographical area to address the threat of invasive species and to restore native habitats.
+We serve Clarke, Warren, Rappahannock, Page, Madison, Rockingham, Greene, Augusta, Albemarle and Nelson Counties.
+In early 2022, PRISM expanded our service area to include Fauquier and Loudoun Counties.